x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/manage-hybrid-exchange-recipients-with-management-tools.md

 >[!Note]
 >The AppId is 6ca7c832-49a2-4a5d-aeae-a616f6d4b8e7 only for this example; your value will be different.

    d.
-Uninstall the Hybrid agent using the steps [here](https://docs.microsoft.com/exchange/hybrid-deployment/hybrid-agent#uninstall-the-hybrid-agent).
+Uninstall the Hybrid agent using the steps here: [Uninstall the hybrid agent](/exchange/hybrid-deployment/hybrid-agent#uninstall-the-hybrid-agent).

 7. If not already done, point your MX and Autodiscover DNS records to Exchange Online.
 This is important to ensure mail flow isn't affected.
 For more information, see External Domain Name System records for Office 365.